 - Fill out the application carefully to avoid delays.
 Fill out the FAFSA carefully to avoid revisions and processing delays — or having to resubmit your application entirely.
 Read the instructions and definitions before deciding on each answer.
 There are commonly errors in the following:

 - Who is reported as a parent

 Who should submit a FAFSA application?

-If you’re going to college or graduate school in the U.S., there’s a good chance you should fill out the FAFSA.
-All U.S. citizens and permanent residents attending college should complete the FAFSA.
+All U.S. citizens and permanent residents attending college or graduate school in the U.S. should complete the FAFSA.
 Some financial aid offices at universities will even ask international students to apply, as the FAFSA can help them evaluate whether these students are eligible for institutional aid.

 Some people mistakenly think that only students who need help paying for college should fill out the FAFSA.
 But not filling out the FAFSA simply because you think you don’t qualify for need-based financial aid would be a big mistake.
 For colleges, the FAFSA is a way to determine whether you qualify for any sort of financial aid, including assistance that’s not need-based.
 If you don’t fill out the FAFSA, you may not qualify for any kind of aid from your school or the government.

 Can I fill out the FAFSA if my parents are undocumented immigrants?